CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - On your repository homepage, click on the `objects` folder and upload the **demo-objects.zip** file to this folder.

-- Write your commit message (Ex: “Add collection objects”) and commit your changes.
+- Write your commit message (Ex: Add collection objects) and commit your changes.

 ## 6. Configure your site settings.

-- On your repository homepage, click on the `_config.yml` file.
+- On your repository homepage, click on the "_config.yml" file.

 - Click on the edit button (the pencil icon) to edit the file.

-- Under the **SITE SETTINGS** section, replace the “CollectionBuilder-GH” placeholder text with a title of your choice.
+- Under the **SITE SETTINGS** section, replace the "CollectionBuilder-GH" placeholder text with a title of your choice.

 For example: